$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Automorphic theory of Hilbert cusp forms

-In this section, we introduce the notion of {\it a nearly finite slope} cuspidal automorphic representation.
-Those are stable under twists and encompass both Coleman's finite slope and Hida's nearly ordinary cases.
-Furthermore we define a line in $\pi$ consisting of nearly finite slope cusp forms, which are generalizations of Hida's nearly ordinary forms. \begin{definition} Let $\pi$ be a cohomological cuspidal automorphic representation $\pi$ of $G(\A)$ and let $v\mid p$ be a place of $F$.
-We say that \begin{enumerate} \item $\pi_v$ has {\it finite slope} if either $\pi_v$ is a principal series with at least one unramified character or $\pi_v$ is an unramified twist of the Steinberg representation. \item $\pi_v$ has {\it nearly finite slope} if $\pi_v$ is not supercuspidal, or equivalently if it is a twist of a finite slope representation by a finite order character. \item A representation $\pi_v$ is {\it regular} if either it is a twist of the Steinberg representation or it is a principal series representation with distinct characters $\chi_{1,v}\neq\chi_{2,v}$. \item A refinement of a nearly finite slope representation $\pi_v$ of $\GL_2(F_v)$ is a one-dimensional quotient $\nu_v$ of the Weil-Deligne representation attached to $\pi_v$ via the local Langlands correspondence for $\GL_2(F_v)$. \item $\pi$ has (nearly-)finite slope (resp. is $p$-regular) if $\pi_v$ has (nearly-)finite slope (resp. is regular) for every $v\mid p$.
-A $p$-refinement of such an automorphic representation $\pi$ is a pair $\widetilde{\pi}=(\pi,\{\nu_v\}_{v\mid p})$ such that $\nu_v$ is a refinement of $\pi_v$ for all $v\mid p$. \end{enumerate} \end{definition}
+In this section, we introduce the notion of {\it a nearly finite slope} cuspidal automorphic representation $\pi$.
+These are stable under twists and encompass both Coleman's finite slope and Hida's nearly ordinary cases.
+Furthermore, we define a $p$-refined newline line in such a $\pi$. \begin{definition} Let $\pi$ be a cohomological cuspidal automorphic representation $\pi$ of $G(\A)$ and let $v\in S_p$ be a place of $F$.
+We say that \begin{enumerate} \item $\pi_v$ has {\it finite slope} if either $\pi_v$ is a principal series with at least one unramified character or $\pi_v$ is an unramified twist of the Steinberg representation. \item $\pi_v$ has {\it nearly finite slope} if $\pi_v$ is not supercuspidal, or equivalently if it is a twist of a finite slope representation by a finite order character. \item A representation $\pi_v$ is {\it regular} if either it is a twist of the Steinberg representation or it is a principal series representation with distinct characters $\chi_{1,v}\neq\chi_{2,v}$. \item A {\it refinement} of a nearly finite slope representation $\pi_v$ of $\GL_2(F_v)$ is a one-dimensional sub $\nu_v$ of the Weil-Deligne representation attached to $\pi_v$ via the local Langlands correspondence for $\GL_2(F_v)$. \item For $S\subset S_p$, a (regular) $S$-refinement of an automorphic representation $\pi$ is a pair $\widetilde{\pi}_S=(\pi,\{\nu_v\}_{v\in S})$ such that $\nu_v$ is a (regular) refinement of $\pi_v$ for all $v\in S$.
+When $S=S_p$ we call $\widetilde{\pi}=\widetilde{\pi}_{S_p}$ a $p$-refinement. \end{enumerate} \end{definition}

-\begin{definition} Suppose $(\pi_v,\nu_v)$ is a refined regular nearly finite slope representation.
+Suppose $(\pi_v,\nu_v)$ is a refined regular nearly finite slope representation.
 If $\pi_v$ is twist of the Steinberg representation let $K_v$ be the Iwahori group

 if $\pi_v$ is a principal series let $K_v=I_v\cap K_1(v^{m_v})$ where $m_v$ is the conductor of $\chi_{1,v}/\chi_{2,v}$.
 Let